Ellen Terry: Watts and Godwin

-In 1875, Terry gave an acclaimed performance as Portia in The Merchant of Venice at the Prince of Wales's Theatre, produced by the Bancrofts.
-Oscar Wilde wrote a sonnet, upon seeing her in this role: "No woman Veronese looked upon/Was half so fair as thou whom I behold."
-She recreated this role many times in her career until her last appearance as Portia at London's Old Vic Theatre in 1917.
+In 1875, Terry was engaged at the Prince of Wales's Theatre managed by Wilton (now Effie Bancroft) and her husband Squire Bancroft.
+In her first role there Terry gave an acclaimed performance as Portia in The Merchant of Venice.
+Godwin was in charge of the artistic designs, including Terry's costumes; even after the two separated in 1875, he continued to design Terry's costumes.
+Oscar Wilde wrote a sonnet upon seeing her in this role: "No woman Veronese looked upon/Was half so fair as thou whom I behold."
+She recreated this role many times in her career until her last appearance as Portia in London in 1917.